 At first glance, the close-up street portraits by the self-taught photographer, Marksteen Adamson, could be reminiscent of Bruce Gilden’s wide-angled distorted faces, or Martin Parr’s ‘stolen moments’.
 Adamson acknowledges both Gilden and Parr as sources of inspiration.
 His approach however, differs from the two icons of socio-documentary street photography as he explains: “It’s easy to find people who are broken and to photograph them.
 It’s more dramatic but, I think, less respectful to the subject.”

-With his Cheltenham Folk portrait series, Adamson’s goal is to produce a balanced reportage of his home town.
-Rather like a social study of a town that is primarily known in Great Britain as the place where the Secret Service has its headquarters, the heartland of horse racing, and home to members of the upper classes.
-These perceived images do not align however, with Adamson’s impression of the town.
-“Cheltenham has a massive variety of people.
-Culturally, economically and socially the city contains the whole spectrum.”
+With his Cheltenham Folk portrait series, Adamson’s goal is to produce a balanced reportage of his hometown.
+Rather like a social study of a town that is primarily known in the UK as the location of GCHQ, the Government Communication Headquarters, the heartland of horse racing, and home to members of the upper classes.
+These perceived images do not align however with Adamson’s impression of the town: “Cheltenham has a massive variety of people, culturally, economically and socially, the town contains the whole spectrum.”

-The UK can be very grey and dull most of the year, but as he was now settled here, he decided to start photographing local people in the street in his free time.
-He started to realise that Cheltenham is full of really interesting people and not as grey as he’d thought for so many years.
+Raised in Tanzania and having lived and worked around the world, Adamson took time to adjust to the fact that the UK can be very grey and dull most of the year, but as he was now settled here, he decided to start photographing local people in the street in his free time.
+He started to realise that Cheltenham is full of really interesting people and not as monochromatic as he’d thought for so many years.

-“I want to show the beauty and character in everyone I meet.
+“I want to show the beauty and character in each person I meet.
 There is something special about everyone regardless of who they are.
-I decided to only publish their first name.
 Some have stories to tell and others are in a hurry.
 Some of them are homeless, some are wealthy, some are more educated than others, but most of them are just ordinary, everyday, working people.”
-Says Adamson.

 He also knows about the temptation of selecting images where those portrayed are not shown in the best light.
 “Sometimes I have to be strong and resist publishing a picture where the person appears somewhat ridiculous.
 The image might prove more compelling, but it would be lacking in compassion.”

 Adamson has been in talks about exhibiting his project outdoors.
 “Of course, my personal ambition would be to have my work exhibited in an art gallery.
-However, the people who are in these photographs are not all the kind of people who go to galleries.
-So, I prefer my work to be displayed somewhere in public, in a street exhibition perhaps, to give something back to the people of my hometown but getting permission from local council is problematic.”
+However, not all the people captured in these photographs would be likely to visit a gallery.
+So, I would prefer this work to be displayed somewhere in public, in a street exhibition perhaps, to give something back to the people of my hometown but getting permission from the local council can be problematic.”

 At the time of publication, six giant posters on hoardings advertising the exhibition have so far been put up in the town centre.
-The rest of the images will be hosted in the local Chapel Art Gallery with some of the images in various bars and cafes too around town.
+The rest of the images will be hosted in the Chapel Arts Gallery and in various bars and cafés around the town.

 DENISE KLINK – Editor (LFI) Leica Fotografie International